chosafine/blog-bot/README.md

-# blog-bot
+# Blog-Bot
-A Blogging site written with node, express, and pug.
+A Blogging Engine written with node, express, and pug.

-Currently in deep development, but the plan is to have a basic text blogging system that interops with activitypub.
+## Current Features:
+- User Creation
+- Post Generation
+- RSS Feed Generation

+### Installation Instruction:
+MongoDB is required, the rest of the dependancies are standard Node libraries.
+As of right now a manual creation of a DB is required.